wojsza05/JNP1-Projects/README.md

 # JNP1-Projects
 Projects created as part of the "Languages and tools for programming I" course held in the academic year 2022/2023 at MIM UW.

 On this subject, we explored the secrets of the C++ language.
 The classes consisted of writing projects in groups of two or three (except for the last task).

+In the table I put information about the co-authors of the tasks and the number of points obtained.

+Below you will find short descriptions of each task and a list of related topics.

 | TASK           | CO-AUTHORS                                   | TESTS          | CODE REVIEW    |
 | :------------: | :------------------------------------------: | :------------: | :------------: |